leetal/ios-cmake/README.md

 `-DENABLE_VISIBILITY=(BOOL)` - Disabled by default, specify TRUE or 1 to enable symbol visibility support

+`-DENABLE_STRICT_TRY_COMPILE=(BOOL)` - Disabled by default, specify TRUE or 1 to enable strict compiler checks (will run linker on all compiler checks whenever needed)

 `-DARCHS=(STRING)` - Valid values are: armv7, armv7s, arm64, i386, x86_64, armv7k, arm64_32.
 By default it will build for all valid architectures based on `-DPLATFORM` (see above)

 __*To combine all platforms into the same FAT-library, either build any of the "*COMBINED*" platform types OR use the